I consider my work as abstract, three dimensional, technical, sometimes mathematical and place it in the category of geometric abstraction.

 Creation in the making in the workshop.

-The art work virtually painted to try out the best colours.
+The artwork is virtually painted to try out the best colours.

-In the workshop I disassemble the work and apply 2 layers of primer.
-When all the parts are dry I go into the house to apply 2 or 3 final layers of acrylic paint.
-I do the painting by hand (brush or roller).
+In the workshop I disassemble the work and apply 2-3 layers of primer.
+When all the parts are dry I go into the house to apply 2 or 3 layers of acrylic paint using a brush or roller.
 I don't use a pistol.
 Finally the artwork is protected by several layers of varnish.

 The artwork has been painted in reality.